svlobao/svlobao/README.md

 <h3>Info:</h3>

-I am an incoming student at Georgia Instute of Technology for the Fall 2024 term, Master's degree in Computer Science.
+I am an student at Georgia Instute of Technology, at the Master's in Computer Science program.
 Will be focusing in Machine Learning and Computing Systems.

 I have five years of experience in product management and, most recently, started to adventure in the software engineering world as a hobby.
 These are the things I am currently learning:

-* iOS development (Swift)
 * Python and C/C++
 * Computer Vision and Deep Learning
 * Linux and Docker

-My long-term goal is to be able to build applications, kernels, etc. in the context of machine learning acceleration.
-I am most interested in the computer vision and computer architecture niches.
+My long-term goal is to be able to build applications, kernels, etc. in the context of machine learning acceleration and robotics.
+I am particularly interested in the computer vision and deep learning niches.

 Finally, these are some technologies I have used in side projects & have the interest to keep using: